 When a machine is 'available for use'

-More than the permitted number of machines may be physically located on a premises, provided you have a robust system in place that ensures no more than the permitted number are ‘available for use’ at any one time.
-You must control this system.
+We consider a gaming machine is ‘available for use’ if a player can take steps to play it without the assistance of the operator.
+More than the permitted number of machines may be physically located on a premises but the onus is on licensees to demonstrate that no more than the permitted number are ‘available for use’ at any one time.

 When is a machine 'available for use' in AGC or bingo premises under the 20% regulations?

 Licensees are only entitled to count the number of machines that can be played simultaneously by different players without physical hindrance.

 The Commission would consider, for example, that a multi-position machine that technically allowed two or more players to play simultaneously but in reality required those players to stand very closely together or adopt unnatural participation positions, to the effect that a second player would be discouraged from attempting to use the machine, could not be classed as two or more machines.

 Furthermore, in relation to tablets, licensees should ensure that there is sufficient floorspace in the premises to permit counted tablets to be used simultaneously.

 What about machines providing more than one category?